 This property is designed to be a home away from home.
 Oak floors and 11-foot ceilings are a warm welcome.
 Choose from one bedroom apartments suites or apartment suites that offer two bedrooms for your stay.
 Only Simmons® Beautyrest® pillow top mattresses are offered to guests of this New York City hotel for a restful nights sleep.

 Free newspapers, magazines, and tea or coffee throughout the day are a few perks.

 Dozens of free classes are complimentary like yoga, kettlebell, and Pilates at our local fitness center.
 There is also a basketball court, a sauna steam room, and two inviting swimming pools all there free for our adult guests.
 Bath & Body Works® treats await you in your bathroom.

-Book your room at BEST WESTERN PLUS Hospitality House today!
+Book your room at the BEST WESTERN PLUS Hospitality House today!